xpack-dev-tools/riscv-none-elf-gcc-xpack/README-BUILD.md

 - check the differences from the non-xpack branch; it should be only the addition of `embed)` in `config.sub`

+If the changes are on a new branch (most likely):

 - from the `sifive` remote
 checkout the new SiFive branch (like `sifive-binutils-2.32`) into a new local branch